astropy/astropy-APEs/APE_Black_Formatting.rst

 Exception Policy
 ^^^^^^^^^^^^^^^^
-As described above, there are cases Black formatting makes the code substantially more difficult to read or understand..
+As described above, there are cases Black formatting makes the code substantially more difficult to read or understand.
 These should be treated explicitly as exceptions, using the ``#fmt: off``/``#fmt: on`` escape hatch for multi-line exceptions, or ``#fmt: skip`` for single-line exceptions. **This is allowed if the code author and PR reviewer(s) agree that the code line or block